A Kid's Tenkara Rod should be light enough for a kid to handle and have an action that will

 Nissin Pro Square 320 6:4

 The rods do not come with line and tippet.
-For the line, I would recommend a size 3.5 level line.
+For the line, I would recommend a size 4 level line if you are purchasing it for a child.
+If you are buying it for yourself (I know that happens) a size 3 line would be fine.

 For the tippet, I would recommend Varivas 5X nylon.